akhemani/springBootBasicArchitecture/README.md

 8. flyway
 9. password hashing
 10. user bases support and authorisation
+11. Email functionality (simple one is added in basic-changes branch)

 and some other features (as noted) will get update also.